-The South Dakota Youth Foundation, Inc. provides Teen Teachers with the tools needed to be successful:
+Preparing Our Teen Teachers The South Dakota Youth Foundation, Inc. provides Teen Teachers with the tools needed to be successful

 All lesson materials provided by the SD Youth Foundation are designed with the Experiential Learning Model.
 Lessons feature a consistent format across the board.
 Each lesson includes:

-'Care for Me, Care for You' is a lesson which incorporates both character education, healthy lifestyle choices and the science of infectious disease.
+'Care for Me, Care for You' is a lesson that incorporates both character education, healthy lifestyle choices, and the science of infectious disease.

-This lesson was created to help address challenges of the Covid-19 pandemic.
-'Care for Me, Care for You' highlights that positive actions for our own health translates to positive actions for other's health.
-Pillars of character such as Caring, Responsibility, Respect and Citizenship all play a role in how we meet challenges.
+This lesson was created to help address the challenges of the COVID-19 pandemic.
+'Care for Me, Care for You' highlights that positive actions for our own health translate to positive actions for other's health.
+Pillars of character such as Caring, Responsibility, Respect, and Citizenship all play a role in how we meet challenges.

 The Healthy YOUth curriculum was driven by priorities identified by the Healthy Youth Council.
 The Council was a statewide group of teens who identified top issues to address to foster a healthy lifestyle.